skx/predis/README.md

 A Redis server implemented in 100% pure Perl which proxies commands to a local SQLite instance.

 This server will listen upon a network, and accept/process Redis commands.
 As such it can be useful for hacking around interesting problems.

-Because the storage is an SQLite database values will persist between invocations, just like the real thing.
+Because the storage is persistent database-values can be stored between different invocations.

+Currently we have two backends implemented:

+* An SQLite database-based back-end.
+* A Berkeley database back-end.

 Limitations